coreeng/knowledge-platform/bootcamp-resources/autograding/README.md

 ## How to run the autograding locally

 - go into the autograding module of your choice
-- run `make start-helm-repo-locally` for being able to upload the helm charts to a local repo
-- run `make upload-charts-locally`
 - run `autograde`

 If you want to visualise the metrics for the autograding jobs, install pushgateway before running autograde: